CEXTBurmawala/notes/project_setup/product_generator.md

 ## Setup New Project

 ### Install generator on local machine
-- In your `~/git/` directory, create a directory called 'product-self-service'
+- In your `~/git/` directory, create a directory called 'generator'
 - navigate to <https://github.com/i-Sight/isight-self-service>
 - Clone the repo to 'generator'
 - navigate into the directory `cd generator`